 - Training is offered twice a year, typically in January and August

 - Advanced registration for training is required.
-A $50 non-refundable fee is required with your registration, with an additional $50 due upon completion of training (limited scholarships or payment plans are available upon request)
+A $50 non-refundable fee is required with your registration.

 - Our professional, highly-respected staff and invited guest grief specialists present this excellent training/workshop

 - Following the required training and review, each volunteer is placed in a group according to their availability and our needs

 - We ask for a minimum 10-month volunteer commitment (3 ½ hours twice per month) to provide continuity within the grief support groups

 - For the safety and security of those we serve, and as required by law, volunteers must successfully complete a background check before assisting with a grief support group